Sally Sherman Foods Firm Recalls Chicken Salad Products Due to Possible Listeria Contamination

-The following product are subject to recall: [ View Labels (PDF Only)]
+The chicken salad items were produced on various dates between Feb.
+2-18, 2016.
+The following products are subject to recall: [View Labels (PDF Only)]

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.

 Media and consumers with questions regarding the recall can contact Thomas Recine, President of Sally Sherman Foods, at (914)-664-6262.